garfieldmoore/Boomerang/readme.md

     Boomerang.Server(5100)
 		.Get("/myaddress").Returns("my response body", 200);

-A request on any base address on the relative path '/myaddress' will now return 'my response body' and a status code of OK
+A request on the relative path '/myaddress' will now return 'my response body' and a status code of OK.
+Only the first request will return the configured response.
+Subsequent requets will respond with a 400 error.
+A response is required for every HTTP request.

 Register response to multiple addresses;